 When you use project management software, you not only improve team collaboration, but you also streamline workflows.
 With a better designed process, you can complete more tasks without completely tapping out your team and resource pool.

 The beauty of project management software is not just that it saves you time when finding the resources and files you need; it also automates a lot of tasks, such as time tracking, reports, approvals, and stakeholder updates.
-And whatever manpower you save, you can allocate to other tasks and projects that might’ve otherwise been ignored.
+Whatever manpower you save, you can allocate to other tasks and projects that might’ve otherwise been ignored.

 Planning resources, communicating, and tracking schedules and tasks are all critical aspects of project management, so they shouldn’t be stifled by manual methods.
 Don’t settle for slow workflows and a lack of visibility.
 Find a project management tool that genuinely helps you get stuff done.